 The causes of passive hyperemia include:

-- Heart failure or ventricular failure: When the heart can not beat well enough to push blood through the body, blood starts to recede.
-This backing causes swelling or congestion in organs such as the liver, lungs, spleen and kidneys.
+- Heart failure or ventricular failure: When the heart can not beat well enough to push blood through the body, blood recedes.
+This backing causes swelling or congestion in organs such as the liver, lungs, spleen, and kidneys.

-- Deep vein thrombosis: It is caused by a clot in one of the deep veins, often in the lower part of the legs.
-The clot can be released and lodged in a vein in the lung, called a pulmonary embolism .
+- A clot causes deep vein thrombosis in one of the deep veins, often in the lower part of the legs.
+The chunk can be released and lodged in a vein in the lung, called a pulmonary embolism.

 The main symptoms of hyperemia are:

 Other symptoms depend on the cause of the problem.